AnotherKamila/scion-p4netfpga/README.md

 ### `platforms/`: Files that allow the reference router to run on various hardware

-Currently supported: Xilinx NetFPGA SUME, with the `SimpleSumeSwitch` architecture.
-In the future, a custom architecture might be provided if useful.
+Currently supported: Xilinx NetFPGA SUME, with the `XilinxStreamSwitch` architecture.
+In the future, SimpleSumeSwitch might be supported, as welll as the `bmv2` software switch.

 ### `controller/`: The control plane for the router